RSS feed Facebook profile Follow me on Twitter Google+ profile LinkedIn profile

 Life after replacement - N64 and Gamecube

-Despite the Game Boy's long lifespan, it didn't stick around long after the Game Boy Color was available.
+Despite the Game Boy's long lifespan, it didn't stick around after the Game Boy Color was available.

 Life after replacement - Game Boy

 The next two handhelds had a different fate, they lasted for quite a while after their respective replacements were launched.
 In the case of the Game Boy Advance and DS, Nintendo claimed for some time that the DS was not a replacement for the Game Boy Advance.
 I don't think anyone bought that story but it has some credibility as they supported both for three years.
-I think they're giving the same line about the 3DS not being a replacement for the DS for now too but we all know better.
+I think they're giving the same line about the Switch not being a replacement for the 3DS too but we all know better.

 Life after replacement - Game Boy Color and Game Boy Advance

 Nintendo's former rival kept their first US console going for two years after its replacement was out.
 The Sega Master System was briefly marketed as a cheap alternative system which may have accounted for it surviving that long.
+Of course if I ever do an international version of this article the Sega Master System would be one of the longest lasting systems on it.

 Life after replacement - Sega Master System